DORS Level Up - School to Work

 Working With BRS

 Finding the right career that successfully meets your skills, interests, aptitudes and limitations can involve a number of steps to achieve.
-This chart's been developed to help you see the steps that BRS will take with you to reach your goal.
+This chart has been developed to help you see the steps that BRS will take with you to reach your goal.

 BRS Transition Counselors and High School Liaisons